omallsiecat/preview/README.md

 ```

 ## Response
 We return JSON with utf-8 characters encoded using `\u`.
-If everything went OK you should see a response like this:
+Here's what a good response might look like:

 ```js
 {